Cycloheptane: Chemical properties

 Cycloheptane can be thermally rearranged to methylcyclohexane in the presence of aluminum trichloride.

 Functionalization can be achieved by chlorination with N-chlorosuccinimide.

 The compound is flammable and forms flammable vapour-air mixtures with air.
-The flash point is 6 °C, the lower explosion limit is 1.1 vol.%.

 Conformation

 Cycloheptane is not a flat molecule, because that would give C-C-C bond angles much greater than the tetrahedral angle of around 109.5°.
 Instead it is puckered and three-dimensional.
 One can ask the question of what conformations would have the same angle everywhere (near 109.5°) and all bond lengths equal.
 If we think of an open chain of seven bonds, there are five dihedral angles that can be chosen, for the sequences (1,2,3,4), (2,3,4,5), and so on.
 The last bond though should end where the first began, and should form the correct angle with the first bond.
 This imposes four constraints, but we have five dihedral angles to play with, so there is one degree of freedom.
 It turns out that there are two continua of solutions.
 One is a circular series of fourteen "boat" conformations interspersed with "twist-boat" conformations, and the other is a circular series of fourteen "chair" conformations interspersed with "twist-chair" conformations.
 The boat and chair conformations have mirror symmetry, while the twist-boat and twist-chair have two-fold rotational symmetry.
 Conformations between boat and twist-boat or between chair and twist-chair have no symmetry.
 The passage along the continuum boat→twist-boat→boat→twist-boat→boat constitutes a pseudorotation, as does chair→twist-chair→chair→twist-chair→chair.